avibryant/simmer/README.md

 min:y	3
 ````

-scrub has taken the two values for the key "sum:x", 1 and 2, and produced their sum, 3; it has also taken the three values for the key "min:y", 3, 4 and 3, and produced their minimum, 3.
+simmer has taken the two values for the key "sum:x", 1 and 2, and produced their sum, 3; it has also taken the three values for the key "min:y", 3, 4 and 3, and produced their minimum, 3.

 The prefix of each key, before the colon, determines how its values will be combined; in this case, the values for "sum:x" are summed, and the values for "min:y" are combined by taking the minimum.
 As in this example, you can freely mix different types of aggregation in the same input stream.